george-pov/YTSkedy/docs/api/configuration.md

 Publishing a calendar event to a YouTube platform creates a scheduled YouTube live broadcast using Google OAuth credentials stored on the selected platform.
+When the calendar event has a thumbnail, the backend applies that thumbnail to the created broadcast after the local publication row records the broadcast id.
 The backend exchanges the refresh token for short-lived access tokens at runtime, so there is no interactive Google consent at request time.